Essential guide to the NFL play-offs

-NFL play-offs: Tom Brady chasing eighth ring as Aaron Rodgers and Patrick Mahomes challenge
+NFL play-offs: Tom Brady chasing eighth title as Aaron Rodgers and Patrick Mahomes challenge

 Last updated on .From the section American Football

-|NFL play-offs on the BBC: wildcard round
+|NFL play-offs on the BBC: Wildcard round

 |Live coverage: Listen to commentary on BBC Radio 5 Live Sports Extra of San Francisco v Dallas Cowboys on Sunday (21:00); Follow live text and in-play clips on Saturday (21:00 GMT), Sunday (17:30 GMT) and Tuesday (01:00 GMT) on the BBC Sport website and app.